apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 </property>
 ```

-Note that the Null metadata store can be explicitly requested if desired.
+Note that the `NullMetadataStore` store can be explicitly requested if desired.
+This offers no metadata storage, and effectively disables S3Guard.

 ```xml
 <property>